Economic impact of the COVID-19 pandemic: Italy

-On 21 February, at least ten towns in the Lombardy and Veneto regions of Italy, with a total population of 50,000, were locked down in quarantine procedure following an outbreak in the town of Codogno in Lombardy.
-Police mandated a curfew closing all public buildings and controlling access through police checkpoints to the so-called 'red zone' which is enforced under penalty by fines against trespassers who are not health or supply workers.
-The government of Italian Prime Minister Giuseppe Conte vowed that sending in "the armed forces" to enforce the lockdown was within possibility.
+On 21 February, at least ten towns in the Lombardy and Veneto regions of Italy, with a total population of 50,000, were locked down in quarantine.
 Schools and universities have been closed throughout Northern Italy along with museums, and various festivities, concerts, sporting events and church masses have been cancelled as of 23 February.
 On 4 March, these closures were extended to all schools and universities nationwide.

 Sustained panic buying of groceries has reportedly cleared out supermarkets, and several major events were cancelled, such as the annual Carnival of Venice, along with the cancellation of Serie A football matches on 23 February by the Sports Ministry.
 Concerns about the Milan Fashion Week has led to several fashion houses declaring that they will only hold broadcast, closed-door shows with no spectators.
 As of 26 February 2020, there have been 456 coronavirus cases in Italy, 190 of which have been also confirmed by the Istituto Superiore di Sanità.

 By 12 March 2020, the number of cases in Italy had risen to 15,113, including 1,016 fatalities.
 On 9 March 2020, Italy declared a nationwide quarantine.
 Since 10 March 2020, all residents need a special form to be allowed to leave their homes.
 On 11 March 2020, all shops and businesses were closed except food shops and pharmacies.
 After the "Sostegni Decree" of 23 March 2021, the Italian government has ended the ban on collective dismissals since 1 July, except for the textile, fashion and footwear economic sectors for which it has been extended until 31 October.